MaleehahA02/Cpp_CS330/README.md

       // code to be executed
     }
 * myFunction is the name of the function.
 * To create a function, its return value must be stated.
-In this case, its return value is "void" which means it does not have a return value.
+In this case, its return value is `void` which means it does not have a return value.
 You can use int, string, void, etc.
 * To call the function, write the name of the function followed by () and ;.
-To call the function in this case, you would write myFunction();
+To call the function in this case, you would write `myFunction();`

 Below is an example of a function that takes in 2 numbers, multiplies them, and returns the output.